 - October Update, October 2018

-Codenamed Redstone 5, the October 2018 Update will include new features such as Cloud Clipboard, a dark mode for File Explorer, an updated Snipping Tool, a re-designed Game Bar, re-thought search experience and more.
+Codenamed Redstone 5, the October 2018 Update includes new features such as Cloud Clipboard, a dark mode for File Explorer, an updated Snipping Tool called Snip & Sketch, a re-designed Game Bar, re-thought search experience and more.

 A relatively new app - Your Phone - aims to replicate the sort of synchronisation iPhone users get with their Macs and the latest feature is the ability to send texts from the Windows 10 Your Phone app.
 This works only with Android for the moment: whether it will ever arrive for iOS remains to be seen.
 Of course if you have an iPhone and use Windows 10, you can already use the Whatsapp app to send messages from the comfort of your PC keyboard.

 Unfortunately, one of the headline features won't be in the update.
 Windows Sets is delayed and will be released later on, probably in spring 2019.
 The feature works like tabbed browsing but can also group apps.
 You can see this demonstrated in the video above.

 Your Windows 10 computers should receive all updates, even the major ones, automatically when they are released.
 Whenever a big update is available, you should see a pop-up notification in the bottom right corner of your screen saying a Windows Feature Update is ready, along with options to install it now, schedule a time to install it later or remind you in a few days.